List of Nürburgring Nordschleife lap times: Production/street-legal

-A production vehicle is defined as "one that is put into mass production, as a model produced in large numbers and offered for sale to the public."
-VCA, the United Kingdom's national approval authority for new road vehicles defines a production vehicle as "a vehicle of a make, model and type mass produced by the vehicle manufacturer."
+A production vehicle is defined as "one that is put into mass production, as a model produced in large numbers and offered for sale to the public".
+VCA, the United Kingdom's national approval authority for new road vehicles defines a production vehicle as "a vehicle of a make, model and type mass-produced by the vehicle manufacturer".
 Guinness World Records was reported to require a minimum of 30 and other lists within Wikipedia require at least 25 road legal cars built.
 The Nürburgring is a public (toll-) road, and regulations of Germany and the EU apply.
-For the purpose of this list, a car is “street legal” if it is registered in at least one EU country for road use.
+For the purpose of this list, a car is "street legal" if it is registered in at least one EU country for road use.

 For new entries, this list requires an official manufacturer's press release for manufacturer-conducted tests.
 If the test has been conducted by an independent publication, an article in that publication is required.
 New entries require an original, uncut on-board video, showing the lap and the timing from start to finish.
 A statement that road legal OEM tyres have been used is required.

 Non-series/non-road-legal

 Competition

-General Note: International motorsport sanctioning bodies used the 20.832 km Nordschleife variant in 1983 only.
+General Note: International motorsport sanctioning bodies used the 20,832 m Nordschleife variant in 1983 only.